"The secret things belong to the Lord our God; but those things which are revealed belong to us." - Deuteronomy 29:29.

 Zero was used by Dionysius Exiguus, as a word, nulla, meaning nothing.
 When division produced 0 as a remainder, nulla, or nihil was used, but not as a symbol.
 The Ancient Greeks seemed unsure about the status of 0 as a number: They asked themselves, how can nothing be something?
 This lead to philosophical and religious arguments about the existence and nature of zero.
-But something did come out of nothing: The universe.
+But something did come out of nothing, or ex-nihil:

 You could burn all the Bibles, but still many people know its words by heart and can quote it verse by verse.
 Its power is not in the bound pages but something more, a Living Word- a story that never goes away.
 Organized religion is flawed, temporal and finite.
 The Word of God is everlasting and it disrupts our vain objects of worship. cf. Acts 19:24-27.
 The true Church is not an opulent temple of stone built by the hands of men.
 Paul calls it "a mystery:" Concealed in type, revealed in the antitype.

 Typos, (Greek).
 To strike, stamp, imprint; a mark made by impress; A person, thing or event, serving as an illustration or prophetic similitude, of something else. - Oxford Dictionary.

 The Old Testament scriptures conceal clues, disguised revelations of Christ and hints of things coming but not revealed until the New Testament.
 They point forward, like sign posts, foreshadows of the already and not yet; like Jungian patterns developing towards a profound, eternal purpose.